 A cold sore is not the same as a canker sore.
 A canker sore is a small, painful bump that always occurs inside the mouth and is not contagious.

-It takes 1–2 weeks for cold sores to heal completely.
-However, according to Harvard Health Publishing, the virus that causes cold sores remains in the person’s body throughout their life.
+A 2022 overview of research states that it takes 1 to 2 weeks for cold sores to heal completely.
+However, the virus that causes cold sores remains in the person’s body throughout their life.

 HSV may lie dormant for years and cause no symptoms.
 In some people, the virus will reactivate and cause cold sores.
-Between 5–10% who get cold sores get them as frequently as five times a year.
+Between 5% to 10% who get cold sores get them as frequently as five times a year.

 Many people contract HSV as children and carry the virus throughout their life.